NOAA-EMC/UPP/docs/AddNewVariable.rst

 While we can provide general assistance for adding a new variable, users should be aware that this requires good knowledge of Fortran and thorough understanding of the code.

-We encourage users to contact us at upp-help@ucar.edu to make us aware of modifications you are making.
+We encourage users to contact us via the UPP `forum <https://forums.ufscommunity.org/forum/post-processing>`_ to make us aware of modifications you are making.
 In some cases, if we determine the changes you are making may be relevant for operational and/or community purposes, we will be interested in incorporating your changes into the code base for support and future release.
 We would then work with you to make this possible.

 The following outlines a brief description of the steps to be taken and are described in more detail with examples in the sections below.